-For a change of pace, I decided to make a Grilled Blueberry Cobbler instead of baking it in the oven.
+For a change of pace, I decided to make a Grilled Blueberry Cobbler Recipe instead of baking it in the oven.
 A subtle smoky flavor makes for a memorable dessert!

-Grilled Blueberry Cobbler a la mode on a white plate with a red handled fork
+Grilled Blueberry Cobbler a la mode on a white plate with a red handled fork.

 The hubby is in charge of grilling most nights.
 But when it comes to barbecuing a dessert, a grilled blueberry cobbler to be specific, that’s my territory!
 I dusted off my cast iron skillet and filled it with a mixture of plump, juicy blueberries, sugar, cornstarch, and a touch of cinnamon.
 I also tossed in some lemon zest and lemon juice to balance the sweetness.